 LLYN TREDELERCH: Parc Tredelerch, opened in 2003, was created thanks to pressure from local people desperate for green spaces (they also chose its Welsh name in a ballot).
 It has a four hectare (10 acre) lake, a vast range of moisture-loving plants quickly establishing themselves and freshwater birds galore, including mute swans – the ‘alarch’ after which it is named.
-The boardwalks and paths around Swan Lake (I’m taking the initiative and imposing a name) trace what was once an extravagant meander of the river Rhymni until it was straightened out as part of the Lamby Way roadworks in the 1970s.
+The boardwalks and paths around Llyn Tredelerch/Swan Lake (I’ve taken the initiative and imposed a name) trace what was once an extravagant meander of the river Rhymni until it was straightened out as part of the Lamby Way roadworks in the 1970s.
 On the other side of the roundabout at the Lamby entrance is a further lake, a curious, miniature, reed-ringed relic of the Rhymni’s wanderings.

 NATIONAL HISTORY MUSEUM: Within the beautiful grounds of the National History Museum in St Fagans, laid out in 1908 by the Earl of Plymouth (1857-1923) and his head gardener Hugh Pettigrew (1871-1947), there are three petite lakes, distributed artfully amid arcadian glades, rides and woodland clearings.
-One has a name, Pwll Arthur, a precious refuge for endangered great crested newts.
-In the immaculate formal gardens of St Fagans Castle water features abound: the ancient holy well of St Ffagan, a sequence of four extraordinary 16th century stone-lined ponds stocked with carp, bream and tench, and a water garden by illustrious Victorian garden designers Pulham & Co.
+One has a name, Pwll Arthur, and is a precious refuge for endangered great crested newts.
+Nearby, in the immaculate formal gardens of St Fagans Castle, water features abound: the ancient holy well of St Ffagan, a sequence of four extraordinary 16th century stone-lined ponds stocked with carp, bream and tench, and a water garden by illustrious Victorian garden designers Pulham & Co.

 PARC CEFN ONN: This wonderful and eerie Country Park, acquired by Cardiff Council in 1944, was originally created in 1918 by Cardiffian Ernest Prosser (1867-1933), chairman of the Rhymney Railway.
 Attempting to make a therapeutic retreat for his invalid son, he dammed the Nant Fawr’s gurgling tributaries to form exercise ponds – but after the boy died of tuberculosis in 1926 Prosser lost enthusiasm for the project.
 Cardiff was the ultimate beneficiary: hidden within the magnificent forest of giant evergreens and acid-loving azaleas, camellias, magnolias and rhododendrons, the chain of intact ponds seethes with life.